 Around The Web

-The post How to avoid the looming waste crisis from Australia’s solar energy boom appeared first on RenewEconomy.
+The post Solar Insiders Podcast: When will the rooftop solar boom subside? appeared first on RenewEconomy.

 Bloomberg's Michael Liebreich points to the killer graph that makes new investment in coal generators almost impossible.

 The post The chart that shows why the market for new coal generators is dead appeared first on RenewEconomy.

 Researchers examined more than 100 studies on the impact of human-produced noise

 Noise produced by human activities should be better regulated to protect wildlife, say the authors of a study exposing how sound pollution affects myriad creatures from fish to birds.Continue reading...

 World’s largest “green” hydrogen production facility begins operation at a steel mill in Austria, where it seeks to demonstrate that fossil fuels can be replaced for industrial uses.